TPG Healthy is a modern and elegant Magazine WordPress Theme which provides you friendly look for your healthy online magazine or blog.

 – Go to Posts > Add New to add a new post.
 You can add various types of item to your post: Video, Audio, Gallery, Quote.

 A WordPress page (not a post) can be configured to use a template by selecting an available template option Page Attributes section in the right sidebar of the page editor screen.

 It’s about time for a live page builder, with no limits of design.
 A page builder that delivers high-end page designs and advanced capabilities, never before seen on WordPress.

 Never again work on the backend and guess what the frontend will look like.
-With Elementor page builder, you edit the page and simultaneously see exactly how it looks like.
+With the Elementor page builder, you edit the page and simultaneously see exactly how it looks like.
 Elementor features live design & inline editing, so the whole process of writing and designing is done directly on the page, with no need to press update or go to preview mode.
 It also works perfectly with or without Gutenberg.
 Blocks are pre-designed section templates that can be easily combined into any page.
-Blocks include a variety of categories: services, testimonials, call to action and more.
+Blocks include a variety of categories: services, testimonials, call to action, and more.
 Save and reuse Elementor templates on different pages, or export them to a different website with a click.
 With Elementor’s unique features, you can create websites that have that certain ‘designer touch’.
-Among our page builder features are: Box Shadows, Background Overlays, Hover Effects, Headline Effects, Animations, Shape Dividers, Gradient Backgrounds and much more.
+Among our page builder features are Box Shadows, Background Overlays, Hover Effects, Headline Effects, Animations, Shape Dividers, Gradient Backgrounds, and much more.

 For more detailed information, please visit https://docs.elementor.com/ for demo, extensions, documentation and other goodies to enhance your store.